philipszdavido/philipszdavido.github.i/_posts/2018-4-30-redux-build-your-own-redux.md

 })
 ```

-We setup our reducers with a `fruits` reducer.
+We set up our reducers with a `fruits` reducer.
 We've provided our fruits state object with an empty array.
-We used a `if-else` condition statement to account for when an action type is defined or not.
-If our reducer recieves an action other than adding an orange, it will return the original state object.
+We used an `if-else` condition statement to account for when an action type is defined or not.
+If our reducer receives an action other than adding an orange, it will return the original state object.

-This is the same as above, we setup our initialState with a `INIT` action.
-It will return the state passed which we assign to `initialsState`, we is our initial state, next we call the reducer with action `ADD_ORANGE` which will return a new state.
+This is the same as above, we set up our initialState with an `INIT` action.
+It will return the state passed which we assign to `initialsState`, which is our initial state, next, we call the reducer with action `ADD_ORANGE` which will return a new state.
 This new state should not be referential equal to the `initialState`.

-To make this test pass, we are going to check the reference of our previos state and current state.
-We alreday have an iteration, that calls each reducers from its key, then builds a new state object and return it.
+To make this test pass, we are going to check the reference of our previous state and current state.
+We already have an iteration, that calls each reducers from its key, then builds a new state object and return it.

-To implememt referentiality check, we store the previous state which we get foem the passed in state and the current state which we get from calling the reducer fucntion, we shallow check them using `===`, if it turns out false we set a `hasChanged` flag to true.
+To implement referentiality check, we store the previous state which we got from the passed in state and the current state which we got from calling the reducer function, we shallow check them using `===`, if it turns out false we set a `hasChanged` flag to true.

 To start off, we define the `hasChanged` flag inside the `combination` function and set it to false: